S3 method for rma

 Details

-For a random-effects model, the function uses \(1/\sqrt{v_i + \tau^2}\) for the horizontal axis, where \(v_i\) is the sampling variance of the observed effect size or outcome and \(\tau^2\) is the amount of heterogeneity as estimated based on the model.
-For the z-axis, \(\sqrt{v_i + \tau^2}\) is used to standardize the observed effect sizes or outcomes.
+For a random-effects model, the function uses \(1/\sqrt{v_i + \tau^2}\) for the horizontal axis, where \(\tau^2\) is the amount of heterogeneity as estimated based on the model.
+For the z-axis, \(y_i/\sqrt{v_i + \tau^2}\) is used to compute standardized values of the observed effect sizes or outcomes.

 Value